SejalB15/Plsql-courier-tracking-system-Zenser/README.md

 ## Features
 1.Courier Management: Create, update, track, and manage couriers.<br />
-2.Delivery Boy Assignment: Assign delivery boys to couriers and prevent double assignments.
+2.Delivery Boy Assignment: Assign delivery boys to couriers and prevent double assignments.<br />
-3.Tracking Updates: Track the current status and location of each courier.
+3.Tracking Updates: Track the current status and location of each courier.<br />
-4.Real-time Status Updates: View courier status such as Pending, Shipped, or Delivered.
+4.Real-time Status Updates: View courier status such as Pending, Shipped, or Delivered.<br />

 ## Database Schema
-1.Couriers: Stores courier information including sender and receiver details.
+1.Couriers: Stores courier information including sender and receiver details.<br />
-2.Delivery_Boy: Manages delivery boy information and assignment status.
+2.Delivery_Boy: Manages delivery boy information and assignment status.<br />
-3.Tracking: Tracks courier movements and status updates.
+3.Tracking: Tracks courier movements and status updates.<br />
-4.Courier_Status: Stores the status history of couriers.
+4.Courier_Status: Stores the status history of couriers.<br />
-5.Customers: Stores customer information for sending and receiving couriers.
+5.Customers: Stores customer information for sending and receiving couriers.<br />
-Locations: Stores detailed location data for couriers.
+Locations: Stores detailed location data for couriers.<br />

 ## Relations
-1.Couriers ↔ Tracking: One-to-Many relationship (a courier has multiple tracking updates).
+1.Couriers ↔ Tracking: One-to-Many relationship (a courier has multiple tracking updates).<br />
-2.Delivery_Boy ↔ Couriers: One-to-One relationship (each delivery boy can be assigned to only one courier at a time).
+2.Delivery_Boy ↔ Couriers: One-to-One relationship (each delivery boy can be assigned to only one courier at a time).<br />
-3.Couriers ↔ Courier_Status: One-to-Many relationship (each courier has multiple status updates).
+3.Couriers ↔ Courier_Status: One-to-Many relationship (each courier has multiple status updates).<br />
-4.Tracking ↔ Locations: One-to-Many relationship (tracking records linked to locations).
+4.Tracking ↔ Locations: One-to-Many relationship (tracking records linked to locations).<br />

 ## Technologies Used
 PL/SQL for stored procedures, triggers, and handling database operations.